 Lane County Fair, Eugene.

 The tents are already popping up and the trucks have arrived for the Lane County Fair.
-Extreme canine stunt dogs will be on hand to entertain.
-Musical acts include Kansas and the B-52’s.
-Culinary delights include elephant ears and deep-fried ravioli.
+Great entertainment this year includes an interactive circus, Jim Cruise (the Spoon Man), Louie Foxx the comedic magician, and an educational walk-in exhibit of around 300 live butterflies.
+Racing pigs and a tractor pull are just a few of the argi-attractions.
 And of course, hundreds of Lane County residents will enter their arts and crafts for prize ribbons.
 Admission: $9 for adults, $7 for seniors, $6 for youth.
 Kids 5 and under FREE.
-Contact: (541) 682-4292
+Contact: (541) 682-4292.

 Umatilla County Fair, Hermiston.

-“Traditions and Transitions” is the theme of the Umatilla County Fair, where you’ll enjoy a patriotic parade, live music and livestock Got a baby?
+“Strong Roots and Cowboy Boots!” is the theme of the Umatilla County Fair, where you’ll enjoy a patriotic parade, carnival rides, a hypnotist, comedic magician, live music and LOTS of livestock.
+Got a baby?
 If you’re feeling competitive, enter your little cherub in the Pretty Baby Contest or pucker up for the Watermelon Seed Spitting Contest.
 Admission: $7 for adults and $5 for seniors $4 for youth ages 6-12.
 Kids 5 and under FREE.
 Contact: (541) 567-6121.

 Clackamas County Fair and Rodeo, Canby.